zkotti/cosmos-tour/guide.md

 <br>
 <img width="600" height="350" src="media\photos\stars\vanishing_star.jpg">

-<br> <b>1.
-PSR J1841-0500: The Star That Likes To Take A Break Every Once In A While!</b>
-This star is located in the Scutum-Centaurus spiral arm of our galaxy, about 22.8 light years from Sun.
-It's a pulsar star; the type of star whose spin causes its light to pulse.
-It spins once in every 0.9 seconds- something very casual for any pulsar star.
+<br> This star is roughly 22.8 light years away from the Sun, in our galaxy's Scutum-Centaurus spiral arm.
+It's a pulsar star, which means its light pulses due to its rotation.
+It rotates once every 0.9 seconds, which is extremely common for pulsar stars.

-<br>So what's interesting about this star?
-Well, this star likes to disappears every once in a while!
+<br>So, what's so intriguing about this celebrity?
+This star, on the other hand, prefers to vanish every now and then!
-It was discovered in December 2008 and at first was thought to be just a regular pulsar.
-Over the next 1 year scientists studied this star and right before when they were about to conclude the observations, this star disappeared!
-The group of scientists at first thought that there's some problem with their equipment but after several tests it was concluded that the pulsar was no longer there.
-The star turned off!
+It was discovered in December 2008 and was initially mistook for a typical pulsar.
+Over the next year, experts researched this star, and just as they were about to wrap up their research, the star vanished!

-<br>We know that about 100 out of 2000 known pulsars stop pulsating but only for a few minutes to hours.
-This process is called "nulling".
-Pulsars continuously emits radio pulses and we see them by catching these radio pulses.
-When they stop, they stop emitting the radio pulses as well, and therefore we can't see them during this period.
+<br>We know that roughly 100 of the 2000 known pulsars stop pulsing for a few minutes to hours at a time.
+This is referred to as "nulling."
+Pulsars emit radio pulses all the time, and we view them by catching these radio pulses.
+They stop releasing radio pulses when they stop, therefore we won't be able to view them during this time.

-<br>Scientists observed this mystery star for about a year and a half in the hope that the pulsar would return and then eventually it did in August 2011, after 580 days!
-Scientists knew that they have found a rare subspecies of pulsar.It is still a mystery what causes these stars to go invisible.
-By measuring the radio pulses from the star scientists can measure how fast is it spinning.
-The massive currents in the magnetosphere of pulsars helps in the spinning of this star and when this current stops flowing the pulsars slows down and eventually stop.
-But what causes the stoppage of this current flow is not know yet.
+<br>Scientists watched this mysterious star for approximately a year and a half in the hopes that the pulsar would return, and it did in August 2011, 580 days later!
+Scientists were aware that they had discovered a rare pulsar subtype.
+What causes these stars to become invisible is still a mystery.
+Scientists can determine how rapidly the star is rotating by detecting the radio pulses it emits.
+Pulsars spin because of tremendous currents in their magnetospheres, and when these currents stop flowing, the pulsars slow down and finally stop spinning.
+However, the source of the present flow's interruption is unknown.

 <br> Source [Most amazing stars](https://owlcation.com/stem/Most-Amazing-Stars)